 When it comes to investing, most analysis is based on quantitive data.
 Investors look at things like the balance sheet strength, profitability figures and valuation ratios.
 Whilst the numbers of a business are key to figuring out its financial health and how it has historically performed; you need to look at its strategy to see where it is going in the future.
 You need to assess how the company makes its money to see if its profitability figures are viable going forward.
 You need to evaluate the quality of a business to see if it is worth investing in over the long term.

 In economics, mean reversion is the theory suggesting that prices and returns eventually move back toward the mean or average.
-So if a particular company has had above average returns over the years, sooner or later, that company will become average and produce average returns due to factors such as increased competition and technological change.
+So if a particular company has had above-average returns over the years, sooner or later, that company will become average and produce average returns due to factors such as increased competition and technological change.

-When looking at mean reversion in an investing context, it should follow that no company should earn above average returns over long periods of time.
+When looking at mean reversion in an investing context, it should follow that no company should earn above-average returns over long periods of time.
 But the reality is different.
 Companies like Coca-Cola, Colgate Palmolive, Amazon and Starbucks have vastly outperformed their peers over long stretches and the probability of them continuing to do so is very high.

-What is competitive advantage / economic moats?
+What is an economic moat?

 Look at the following example to see why investors should care about economic moats.